UsmanNaseer137/project-managment/README.md

 User acceptance testing is a powerful tool to ensure that your project outcome is desirable and successful.
 Be sure to leave time in the schedule for proper testing and issue resolution.

+Project Management

+## Continuous improvement and process improvement

+## Continuous improvement
+Continuous improvement is an ongoing effort to improve products or services.

+Continuous improvement begins with recognizing when processes and tasks need to be created, eliminated, or improved.

+## Process improvement
+Process improvement is the practice of identifying, analyzing, and improving existing processes to enhance the performance of your team and to develop best practices or to optimize consumer experiences.

+## Control
+A control is an experiment or observation designed to minimize the effects of variables.

+## Data-driven improvement frameworks

+Data-driven improvement frameworks are techniques used to make decisions based on actual data.

+## DMAIC
+D-M-A-I-C, or DMAIC, stands for define, measure, analyze, improve, and control, and it maps out five steps that you can take when working toward continuous improvements.

+## PDCA
+PDCA is a four-step process that focuses on identifying a problem, fixing that issue, assessing whether the fix was successful, and fine-tuning the final fix.

+Plan.
+Here, you'll identify the issue and root cause and brainstorm solutions to the problem.
+Do, or fix the problem.
+Compare your results to the goal to find out if the problem is fixed.
+Act, or fine-tune the fix to ensure continuous improvement.

+## Differentiating projects from programs
+A project is one single-focused endeavor
+A program is a collection of projects
+A portfolio is a collection of projects and programs across the whole organization.